diskoverdata/diskover-docs/source_files/install_docker.md

 ## Install Diskover in Docker
 ___

+If you want to run Diskover Community Edition in Docker, there are Docker Hub images built by LinuxServer.io at https://hub.docker.com/r/linuxserver/diskover and https://github.com/linuxserver/docker-diskover

 Below is a few example Docker files that could be used to help set up Diskover in Docker.

 ### Elasticsearch container